Jackie Stewart: Racing safety advocate

 At Spa-Francorchamps in 1966, Stewart ran off the track while driving at 165 mi/h in heavy rain, and crashed into a telephone pole and a shed before coming to rest in a farmer's outbuilding.
 His steering column pinned his leg, while ruptured fuel tanks emptied their contents into the cockpit.
 There were no track crews to extricate him, nor were proper tools available.
-Stewart was rescued by fellow drivers Graham Hill and Bob Bondurant who had also crashed nearby.
+Stewart was rescued by fellow drivers Graham Hill and Bob Bondurant, who had also crashed nearby.
 There were no doctors or medical facilities at the track, and Stewart was put in the bed of a pickup truck, remaining there until an ambulance arrived.
 He was first taken to the track's first aid centre, where he waited on a stretcher, which was placed on a floor strewn with cigarette ends and other rubbish.
 Finally, another ambulance crew picked him up, but the ambulance driver got lost driving to a hospital in Liège.
 Ultimately, a private jet flew Stewart back to the UK for treatment.
 After his crash at Spa, Stewart became an outspoken advocate for auto racing safety.
-Later, he explained, "If I have any legacy to leave the sport I hope it will be seen to be an area of safety because when I arrived in Grand Prix racing so-called precautions and safety measures were diabolical."
+Later, he explained: "If I have any legacy to leave the sport I hope it will be seen to be an area of safety because when I arrived in Grand Prix racing so-called precautions and safety measures were diabolical."

-Stewart campaigned with Louis Stanley (BRM team boss) for improved emergency services and better safety barriers around race tracks.
-"We were racing at circuits where there were no crash barriers in front of the pits, and fuel was lying about in churns in the pit lane.
+Stewart campaigned with Louis Stanley (BRM team director) for improved emergency services and better safety barriers around race tracks.
+He said: "We were racing at circuits where there were no crash barriers in front of the pits, and fuel was lying about in churns in the pit lane.
 A car could easily crash into the pits at any time.
 It was ridiculous."
 As a stop-gap measure, Stewart hired a private doctor to be at all his races, and taped a spanner to the steering shaft of his BRM in case it would be needed again.
 Stewart pressed for mandatory seat belt usage and full-face helmets for drivers, which have become unthinkable omissions for modern races.
 Likewise, he pressed track owners to modernize their tracks, including organizing driver boycotts of races at Spa-Francorchamps in 1969, the Nürburgring in 1970 being joined by his close friend Jochen Rindt, and Zandvoort in 1972 until barriers, run-off areas, fire crews, and medical facilities were improved.
 Some drivers and press members believed the safety improvements for which Stewart advocated detracted from the sport, while track owners and race organizers baulked at the extra costs.
-"I would have been a much more popular World Champion if I had always said what people wanted to hear.
-I might have been dead, but definitely more popular," Stewart later said.
+Stewart later said: "I would have been a much more popular World Champion if I had always said what people wanted to hear.
+I might have been dead, but definitely more popular."